MaxFrank13/BlackJack-game/README.md

 ## Description

 This is my first application built from scratch.
 The motivation behind building this was to challenge myself to build an app without the use of tutorials for outside help.
-I allowed myself to call on code from previous projects but for the most part all of the code is unique to this project.
+I allowed myself to call on code from previous projects.
 Google search, MDN Web docs, and W3Schools were my primary sources.

 This app is a simple BlackJack game.
 The goal is to get to a score of 21 without going over.
 Your score is then compared with the "Dealer" (which is just a computer player) who is simply trying to beat your score without going over 21.
 Players "hit" (meaning "to draw cards") first and then the Dealer does the same.